properlocating

 The Middle Ground: Gentrifying Submarkets

-Submarkets like Third Ward, Near Northside, Second Ward, and Independence Heights offer a blend: current cap rates of 8–9% with rent growth trajectories closer to Inner Loop markets.
+Submarkets like Third Ward, Near Northside, Second Ward, and Independence Heights offer a blend: current cap rates of 8-9% with rent growth trajectories closer to Inner Loop markets.
 These are where the compression will happen next.
+See our Houston submarket deep dive for detailed metrics on each of these neighborhoods.

 The risk: gentrification timelines are unpredictable.
 You might be early by 2–3 years, so make sure the deal works at today's rents, not tomorrow's projections.